Anaconda's Carr Fork Project

 Tooele Valley Railway

-Operations on the Tooele Valley Railway continued after the International smelter was closed.
+Operations on the Tooele Valley Railway continued after the International smelter was closed in late January 1972.
 Until about 1975, the railroad was used to ship outgoing scrap from the dismantling of the smelter, and until 1981, the railroad was used to accept inbound shipments of construction materials for the development of the new Carr Fork Mine.
 (Mining, Smelting and Railroading in Tooele County, page 118)

-Tooele Valley Railway was used to haul away the scrap as the International smelter was torn down in 1972-1974, and remained to move inbound material for the construction the new Carr Fork mine and mill in Pine Canyon.
-It was finally shut down and abandoned when Anaconda's Carr Fork Project mine and mill shut down, with its last day of operation being on August 28, 1982.
+Tooele Valley Railway was finally shut down and abandoned when Anaconda's Carr Fork Project mine and mill shut down, with the railroad's last day of operation being on August 28, 1982.

 Carr Fork Project